lsandini/cgmsim-site/docs/model/food.md

 In the current version of the algorithm, the fast carbs will be absorbed according to the bilinear model mentioned above, over a period of time of one hour.
 The remaining (slow) carbs are absorbed in a similar bilinear fashion, but over a period of 4 hours.
 This can be set in the interactive setup script during installation.

 !!!
 Danger "Math inside admonition: test"
-    To make the absorption of carbs more realistic, the first 40 g of each meal will always be **fast absorbing**. $$ Dose = {AT \times h \over 2}
+    To make the absorption of carbs more realistic, the first 40 g of each meal will always be **fast absorbing**.
     $$
+    Dose = {AT \times h \over 2}
+    $$

+something ...